wimvelzeboer/fflib-force-di/docs/TriggerHandler.md

 #### Change Event trigger context
-Features provided via the `fflib_TriggerChangeEventContext` are:
+Features provided via the `fflib_TriggerContextChangeEvent` are:
 - easy access to records with certain fields changed

 #### Platform Event trigger context
-Features provided via the `fflib_TriggerPlatformEventContext` are:
+Features provided via the `fflib_TriggerContextPlatformEvent` are:
 - access to a domain class containing the records of the trigger operation

 ----